 Visiting the Manatee Viewing Center

-The Manatee Viewing Center is located at 6990 Dickman Road in Apollo Beach, Florida, just 2.5 miles west of Interstate 75.
-It is open from 10 a.m. to 5 p.m. daily, November through April.
+The Manatee Viewing Center is located at 6990 Dickman Rd, in Apollo Beach, Florida.
+It’s just 2.5 miles west of Interstate 75.

 Plan to visit early in the morning or on colder days for your best shot at seeing the most manatees!